 The thighs are raised and bent at an angle of 80-100° (flexion) and turn outwards at an angle of 40-60° (abduction).
 Being carried in a flexed position, with the legs turn outwards at the hips (flexion/abduction) to ensure that the ball of the hip is correctly positioned in the hip socket, is really good for the development of the hip joint in infancy.

 From birth, the baby is carried facing its parents so that there is good interaction between the parents and the baby.
 In this position, there is optimal support for the infant’s back and hips.
 The head is also well supported in this position.

 When the baby can hold its head unaided, it is then safe to turn the baby and have him/her sit facing outwards.
 In most babies, this occurs from four months+.
-The hips are better developed then, so that babies with normal hips can sit in a narrower position than the "human position".
+The hips are better developed from 6 months, so that babies with normal hips can sit in a narrower position than the "human position".
 In this position, MyCarrier also provides good support under the buttocks, and the hips are still bent and turned outwards.